Updated on March 17, 2021

 Keyboards in IT Labs and IPads have to be cleaned after every use.

-Social distancing has to be adhered to and masks have to be worn, but there is no obligation to wear a mask while working at a desk..
+Social distancing has to be adhered to and masks have to be worn, but there is no obligation to wear a mask while working at a desk and no other person is present in the room.
 The rooms have to be aired every hour out with the windows completely open.
 The doors have to be opened as well to ensure the air exchange.
 Tilting windows is not sufficient!

 Conferences, Meetings and Assemblies

-Conferences, meetings and assemblies on site have to be reduced to the necessary extent and have to be carried out while adhering to the hygiene protocol and infection control regulations.
+For the time being, conferences, meetings and assemblies are to be held as video conferences if possible or, if necessary, in separated small groups and have to be carried out while adhering to the hygiene protocol and infection control regulations.

-Until the end of January 2021, field trips that take multiple days are not allowed.
+Until June 6th, 2021, field trips that take multiple days are not allowed.
 One-day trips have been approved if they are absolutely necessary.
 All official regulations have to be adhered to, e. g. when visiting museums or theaters.